 If you ever have a few spare sheets of phyllo dough, make Chocolate Filled Phyllo Triangles!
 They’re flaky little pastries stuffed with chocolate or ganache.
 I made a bunch of them yesterday using some phyllo leftover from Spanakopita.

 This is one of those “no-recipe recipes” where you can go freestyle and do whatever you want.
-For this batch, I cut a sheet of phyllo into three long strips, put a bit of chocolate at the bottom of the strip, then folded it upward as one would fold a flag.
+For this batch, I cut a 9×14 inch sheet of ready-to-use phyllo into three long strips, put a bit of chocolate at the bottom of each strip, then folded upward as one would fold a flag.
+The ones in the photo directly below were made with one sheet of phyllo that was cut into three strips.
+Each strip was then folded into a triangle.

 I made Chocolate Filled Phyllo Triangles, but you could fill these with a mixture of cinnamon and nuts (maybe dot with some honey), apple pie filling or maybe even something savory.